ashok-khanna/lisp-notes/README.md

 -   **Within a package**, all symbols defined in that package are accessible.
 In addition, any exported symbols from packages inherited via the `:USE` command can be directly accessed without a package qualifier

 -   **Outside of a package**, internal symbols can be accessed via a double-colon package qualifier, e.g. `my-package::symbol-3`, while exported symbols can be accessed via a single-colon package qualifier, e.g. `my-package:symbol-1`

+It is good practice to put the above at the top of LISP files so that readers can easily follow which package is currently live in a file.

     (in-package :my-package)